Enjoy this video with Florentina Lopez Ramirez, a Seeds Program participant, as she describes growing mushrooms for a successful micro-business.

 Increasing the Variety of Plant Foods to Sell in Local Markets

 We recently conducted an Agricultural Extension Program in El Pilar, Democracia.
-Here families have larger plots of land than in many other areas, and participants were eager to learn about marketable crops.
+Here families have larger plots of land than in many other areas, and participants were excited to learn about marketable crops.

 Various food plants not previously grown in the area were tested for success.
 Cucumber, chile jalapeño, bell peppers, tomatoes, mustard greens, chard, and other desirable and nutritious plants proved well-suited.